 What to Fall For: When you’re craving Mexican flavors for dinner, this beef stew from Melanie Makes will fit the bill.
 Its namesake ingredient is mixed with potatoes, corn, garlic, onions, and fire-roasted tomatoes, making for a flavorful dish that you can scoop up with tortilla chips.

-What to Keep in Mind: “I topped my bowl with slices of fresh jalapeño, sour cream, pico de gallo, and my favorite yellow corn tortilla chips,” she explains.
+What to Keep in Mind: “I topped my bowl with slices of fresh jalapeño, sour cream, pico de gallo, and my favorite yellow corn tortilla chips,” recipe creator Melanie explains.

 Slow-Cooker Mushroom Mac and Cheese